 Pavement Management Program:

 The Town of Queen Creek is in the process of conducting slurry seal and/or micro seal to several roads in Queen Creek that have been identified for these pavement applications.
-Beginning the week of March 30th, this application will take place on segments of Germann Road, Sossaman Road, and Cloud Road.
 Scheduled for late April, pavement application will take place on Ellsworth Loop Road and Rittenhouse Road.
-Click here for more info.
+Click here to go to the Pavement Management Page for more detailed information.

 Ellsworth Road – Rittenhouse Road to Queen Creek Road (San Tan Historical Society):